AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 1. Learners can directly enroll themselves to a course/learning program:

    1. If the course/Learning program is of self-enroll type, then the learner gets enrolled immediately.
-   1. If the course/Learning program is of manager approved type, then the learner moves into&nbsp;**approval pending**&nbsp;state.
+   1. If the course/Learning program is of manager approved type, then the learner moves into **approval pending** state.
 After manager’s approval, the learner is enrolled for the course.
    1. If learners enroll to an already wait listed course (in case of class room), then they have to wait until someone drops out of the course or till admin approves them for the course.

 Learners can enroll themselves to a wide list of courses based on their choice.
 Courses tab displays all your enrolled/assigned courses.

-However, you have an option to go through any of the courses listed under catalog by moving mouse over it and by clicking Explore.&nbsp;Enroll page appears.
+However, you have an option to go through any of the courses listed under catalog by moving mouse over it and by clicking Explore.
+Enroll page appears.
 Click Enroll on the upper-right corner of the page, to include the course to Courses list.

 There can be multiple instances/sessions to a course/learning program.
 In catalog, click the course/learning program tile name to view the details.
 You can see enroll into course/learning program instance based on the deadline date for each instance of the course/learning program.